 With the new valve installed, it’s time to check your handy work.
 Turn the water back on slowly to test the system and check for leaks.

-Once you’re ready to replace the part, start by turning off the system’s water.
-Then, detach the wire connectors leading to the solenoid and turn the valve counterclockwise to remove it from the sprinkler valve.
-Insert the replacement solenoid and reconnect the wires, finishing it off with wire connectors.
+To replace a solenoid, you’ll need to detach the wire connectors leading to the solenoid and turn the valve counterclockwise to remove it from the sprinkler valve.
+Then, insert the replacement solenoid and reconnect the wires, finishing it off with wire connectors.
+Because wiring sprinkler valves can pose shock risks, it’s best to leave this repair to the pros.